Indigenous Law Student Scholarship

 Everyone at First Peoples Law is extremely excited for the opportunity to support the scholarship recipients in their studies.
 We are confident they will make important contributions to defending the rights of Indigenous Peoples across the country.

-We are pleased to introduce the 2023 scholarship winner, finalist and honourable mentions below.
+We are pleased to introduce the 2023 scholarship winner, finalist and honourable mention below.
 This year's winner and finalist received a $10,000 and $2,000 scholarship award, respectively.
+Check out our latest podcast episode for a conversation with past years' winners and finalists, Casey Caines, Raven Richards and Sophia Sidarous, here or wherever you get your podcasts.

 Meet the recipients!